benfgit/falcon-core-linux/docs/manual/installation.rst

 - **External libraries included in source tree** (just for information, you don't need to do anything normally)

-g3log
-cmdline (header only library)
+- cmdline (header only library)
-disruptor
+- disruptor

 Build instructions
 ------------------

 Compiling falcon has only been tested with GNU g++ compiler.
 You should use version 5 or upper.

 The falcon-core repository does not contains any extensions.
-You will have to add, at least, the core extension to the CMakeList.txt.
+You will have to add, at least, the core extension to the extensions.txt.

 How extensions are found and added to build ?
 ---------------------------------------------